 We expect children will….

 At Churton Park School we have a House System in place.
 Every child is placed in a house team and family members are grouped together.
 During the year we have house events organised by Year 6 House Captains.

 House names: Abilene, Burbank, Halswater, Lakewood and Westchester which are all street names in our local community.

 It is essential that all belongings are named.
 No valuable or personal possessions should be brought to school, and money should be given to the teacher for safekeeping.
-The “Lost Property” box is kept in the School Hall shower room and is usually overflowing with clothes which are not named.
+The “Lost Property” box is a large grey container kept in the School Office and is usually overflowing with clothes which are not named.

 A pupil will be taken to the Medical Room if he/she becomes ill or has an accident.
 If necessary, parents will be contacted to collect their child.
 Please ensure that the school has up to date records of any medical condition that may affect your child and also your contact details.
 Medication will be administered only with consent from parents.

 If money is sent to school for any extra activity e.g; school trips, please place all money, in a named envelope and return to your child’s teacher or bring to the school office.

 Weekly newsletters will be available on the school website, via email or hard copy keeping parents informed of school events.
 At times other notices will be sent home from Hillary or Blake Teams about trips, visits and other activities relating to specific events.
 These are available from our website also.